Integrate Catalyst SD-WAN Manager with Security Cloud Control

 • View intrusion and malware events: Displays intrusion and malware events detected within the network from Secure Router.

-The primary use case for managing the Next-Generation Firewall (NGFW) capabilities of Catalyst SD-WAN through Security Cloud Control is to streamline and centralize security management across Cisco's security products.
+The primary use case for managing the Next-Generation Firewall (NGFW) capabilities of Catalyst SD-WAN through Security Cloud Control Firewall Management is to streamline and centralize security management across Cisco's security products.

-The following topology diagram illustrates the integration of Catalyst SD-WAN with Security Cloud Control and other cloud services.
-It shows the flow of information and interactions between various components.
+The topology diagram illustrates the integration of Catalyst SD-WAN with Security Cloud Control Firewall Management and other cloud services.
+The diagram shows the flow of information and interactions between various components.

 Note